 Human rights policies, measures, and activities are discussed and decided by the Sustainability Promotion Committee, and the discussions are reported to the Board of Directors at least once a year.

-We conduct ongoing due diligence to identify, prevent, and mitigate any human rights abuses and explain how we address human rights issues in our business activities.
+We operate a human rights due diligence process to identify, prevent, and mitigate any human rights abuses and explain how we address human rights issues in our business activities.

 【Summary of human rights due diligence conducted to date】